MarinaShmovganets/lighthouse/docs/user-flows.md

 This callback function _must_ perform an action that will trigger a navigation.
 Any interactions completed before the callback promise resolves will be captured by the navigation.

-The `startNavigation`/`endNavigation` functions _must_ surround an action that triggers a navigation.
-Any interactions completed after `startNavigation` is invoked and before `endNavigation` is invoked will be captured by the navigation.

 ### Timespan

 <img src="https://user-images.githubusercontent.com/39191/170560055-fb599418-c94d-44bf-9921-be4dce6abccf.png">